- Total Trail Miles: 275 mile loop (with 900+ additional miles)

 The Main Paiute Trail Loop

-This main Paiute Trail Loop trail is 275 miles long.
+The main Paiute Trail Loop is 275 miles long.
 Plan on 25 hours of riding just for completing this main loop.

 Over 75% of the Paiute Trail is in the Fishlake National Forest.
 The remaining 25% is primarily BLM land combined with a small amount of private land.